The Evolution of an Atheist

 It started to seem to me that there were more gods than Pokemon, and they couldn’t all be in the sky, surely, otherwise there would be no room for the birds and the aeroplanes and Superman and Santa?
 I was young, but I was starting to figure out something that some of these taller humans seemingly hadn’t.

 Either nobody was right, or my friend God, the ultra laid-back babysitter dude who once let my young cousins and I entertain ourselves by throwing live crabs into traffic, was not really giving everybody a fair chance.
 To create a world and universe just for People, then send the majority of them to Hell just because they weren’t born in the right place to read His autobiography seemed a bit devious to me, especially when it was Him who chose to create them in the first place.
 It was sort of like hiring a teacher, stealing all their clothes, and spraying them with lighter fluid, then hysterically blaming them for being a dangerous, flammable pervert that ruined the school carpet.

-So, as the kind of smartase kid who just figured out He isn’t Jesus would, I started getting a little brave with the Almighty.
+So, like any kind of smartarse kid (who only just figured out He wasn’t Jesus) would do, I started getting a little brave with the Almighty.
 Testing him.
-I called him an idiot first.
+I called him an idiot at first.
 Then a sky idiot.
 Then a pretend, useless flipping cloud-twat.